-According to the local legislation, the payments incurred by a debtor in Thailand are to be paid within a period of 30 days since the contract became effective.
-The commercial law states that a payment can be delayed up to 20 days, but the debtor will have to pay interest on late payments, which can account for up to 15% of the value of the contract.
+According to local legislation, the payments incurred by a debtor in Thailand are to be paid within a period of 30 days since the contract became effective.
+Commercial law states that a payment can be delayed up to 20 days, but the debtor will have to pay interest on late payments, which can account for up to 15% of the value of the contract.
 In the situation in which the contract does not stipulate a fixed interest rate, the contract will be charged with a rate of 7.5% of the transaction value.

 Recover a debt in Thailand

-Thai commercial law stipulates that a debt has to be collected in a period of maximum 2 years.
+Thai commercial law stipulates that debt has to be collected in a period of maximum 2 years.
 In order to do so, the company interested in recovering a debt should provide the full documentation on the case, to attest the fact that debtor hasn’t paid his or her debts.
 Our lawyers in Thailand will require the written and e-mail correspondence kept between the parties, but also financial documents, such as purchase orders or invoices.

 We invite you to watch a comprehensive video about the debt collection procedure in Thailand:

 We remind investors that they can discuss with our immigration lawyers in Thailand if they wish to know how they can extend their stay for the duration of the debt procedures.